AnnA-Dmitrienko/WEB322--projects/shopping list/readme.txt

-shopping list app to do the following:
+Make a shopping list app to do the following:

 1. If you click on the list item, it toggles the .done  class on and off.